 • Small screen size [ipad]

-• Ordering was not as clear or straightforward making the process of ordering the most complicated & longest.
+• Ordering was not as clear or straightforward making the process of ordering the most complicated and took the longest

-Providing a rough UI based on the specs provided and client brief this is the simplified user journey.
+Providing a rough UI based on the specs provided and client brief &

 The full user journey in detail can be seen here